konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 ```

-12. Accept the by-default for the TLS secret by pressing the 'return' key.
+12. Accept the by-default for the TLS secret by pressing the **Enter** key.

 ```console
 INFO[0934] Transformer Kubernetes Done